IonelPopJara/neetcode-150-solutions/README.md

 ## Changelog

 Orignally, this repo contained the solutions for the problems presented in the book _Craking the Coding Interview_.
-However, after solving a few, I decided to go with _NeetCode 150_ because the structure seem easier to understand and it provided a clear guidance on what to do next.
+However, after solving a few, I decided to go with _NeetCode 150_ because the structure seemed easier to understand.